martinalvarez/django-digital-creator/README.md

 ### Create urls.py file in music app
  Add the urlpatterns list.
 Each element is a path element where you define the path and the view

+ ### Create templates folder
+ Add html files and use render function passing the request and the html name file.
+You can send a context object to use it and show dynamic content